History – Greehey School of Business

 A powerful force

 In 1923, the business school began offering courses in accounting and economics.
-From a college with its first graduating class of two, it has grown to a business school that has more than 7,000 B.B.A. graduates and 1,400 M.BA. graduates.
-The school now offers eight undergraduate majors, an MBA degree, an MBA degree with an accounting emphasis, and the joint MBA/J.D.
+From a college with its first graduating class of two, it has grown to a business school that has awarded nearly 8,000 undergraduate degrees and nearly 2,000 graduate degrees.
+The school now offers seven undergraduate majors, a Greehey MBA, MBA for Professionals, as well as several joint MBA programs.

 The Albert B. Alkek Business Building is named for the primary donor of the building, Albert B. Alkek (CL ’32).
 A gift of almost $1 million from the Albert and Margaret Alkek Foundation enabled the school in 1998 to add 7,000 square feet onto the Alkek Building, bringing the total area to slightly more than 50,000 square feet of classrooms, seminar space, conference rooms, faculty and staff offices and space for centers in entrepreneurship and global business studies.